Smartphone-based meditation for myeloproliferative neoplasm patients: Feasibility study to inform future trials

 Digital Object Identifier (DOI)

 Huberty, Jennifer; Eckert, Ryan; Larkey, Linda; Kurka, Jonathan; De Jesus, Sue A.Rodriguez; Yoo, Wonsuk; and Mesa, Ruben, "Smartphone-based meditation for myeloproliferative neoplasm patients: Feasibility study to inform future trials" (2020).
-Neurobiology.
+Translational Neuroscience.
 879.